 What’s inside:

-This article looks at medical device management in healthcare facilities.
+This article looks at medical device inventory management in healthcare facilities.
 It will cover:

-The medical device industry is a multi-billion dollar market that is ever-changing as new products are developed and released.
+Medical device inventory management is a multi-billion-dollar market that is ever-changing as new products are developed and released.

 Keeping track of the inventory for thousands of items from hundreds of manufacturers presents several issues, not including those faced by hospital administrators concerning costs and equipment maintenance.

 One important healthcare reality is that, in 2013 the US Food and Drug Administration (FDA) released a UDI rule which establishes a UDI system applying to all medical devices placed on the US market.
+These regulations were designed to add standardization and improved processes into medical device inventory management in healthcare.
 Following the FDA, the European Commission, and other regulators have made patient safety a strategic priority, by developing UDI regulations for implants and Medical Devices.

 The UDI system was intended to provide easier traceability of surgical implants and medical devices, which significantly helps to reduce medical errors and to fight against falsified devices.
 Also, enhances the effectiveness of capturing safety and allows for better monitoring by competent authorities.
 The use of the UDI system finally should also improve purchasing and waste disposal policies and stock management by health institutions.